 Click on the Advanced tab to check/Modify data types of the source columns

-Choose a Destination Page: This page is used to configure the Destination information.
-Our target is SQL database so we are selecting SQL Server Native Client as our Destination and we are using my localhost instance as server name.
+Choose a Destination Page: This page is to configure the Destination information.
+Our target is the SQL database, so we are selecting the SQL Server Native Client as our Destination.
+Here, we are using my localhost instance as a server name.

-Select the destination database from the list, let us select the SSIS Tutorials here.
+Please select the destination database from the list.
+Let us choose the SSIS Tutorials here.

 Authentication: Here, we are using windows authentication.
 But in real-time, your organization or company will provide the authentication credentials to access the database.
 In that case, you have to change the radio button to SQL authentication and provide the username and password.

-Select Source Tables and Views: This page is used to select the destination table from the SQL database if you have already created.
-If not click on Edit Mappings button will open the window like below to create a table and also Edit SQL button to customize
+Select Source Tables and Views: This page is to select the destination table from the SQL database if you have already created it.
+If not click on the Edit Mappings button will open the window like below to create a table and also Edit SQL button to customize

 Click on Edit Mappings button

 From the above screenshot, you can observe that,

 - Here we can create a new table.
 Or we can customize an already existing table by clicking the Edit SQL button.

-- We can drop the existing table and recreate it by selecting Drop and re-create destination table
+- We can drop the existing table and recreate it by selecting the Drop and re-create destination table

 - Enable identity insert option will help you to insert values into an identity column